catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 * What structure of categories do we use where and to which point?
   * by topics, by type, by target audience, by action...
-* think about your own ILIAS instances or take a fictional example
-  * car dealer & repair workshop, restaurant chain, death star, beehive

 ---